slviajero/tinybasic/README.md

 ## Files in this archive

 basic.c is the program source. basic.h is the header file.

-TinybasicArduino/TinybasicArduino.ino is a copy of basic.c.
+IoTBasic/IoTBasic.ino is a copy of basic.c.
 The Arduino and POSIX source code is the same.

 In addition to this file and basic.h you need a hardware definition file.

 For the Arduino IDE place hardware-arduino.h in your Arduino sketch directory.
 These are the platform specific definitions and a thin OS like layer for hardware abstraction.
 All platforms from tiny AVR168 up to the powerful ESP32 and RP2040 are covered by this one file.
+Actually this is not only a header but really a complete library.
+I will rewrite this code in the future and make it a library.

 For POSIX OSes you need hardware-posix.h in your working directory.
 GCC compiles BASIC for Linux, Mac (primary dev platform), Windows (with MINGW), and MSDOS (Turbo C 2).